 Arul joined Imperial College London for a PhD in Biomechanics in 2009 and successfully defended his PhD in 2012.
 His thesis was related to lower limb blast injuries from under vehicle explosions.
+He has published extensively, with over 50 peer review articles and book chapters.

 et al., 2012, The open blast pelvis THE SIGNIFICANT BURDEN OF MANAGEMENT, Journal of Bone and Joint Surgery-British Volume, Vol:94B, ISSN:0301-620X, Pages:829-835